 Obviously, not every problem solving conversation will be that short, or have students that are so motivated and have the knowledge and social skills to succeed.
 Some conversations may go on for days, weeks, or months.
 There may be misinformation given, agendas hidden for weeks, interventions begun that become unsuccessful, due to lack of skill and or motivation.
 There may times when a student is so uncooperative that we feel we must resort to imposing logical consequences or even punishment.

-While those interventions may be necessary we should remember that extrinsic interventions seldom lead to permanent positive changes in behavior and self-discipline.
-Therefore it is imperative that we keep the conversation going to support the development of knowledge, skill, and motivation for lasting change.
+While those interventions may be necessary we should remember extrinsic interventions seldom lead to permanent positive changes in behavior and self-discipline.
+Therefore it is imperative we keep the conversation going to support the development of knowledge, skill, and motivation for lasting change.

-A strategy is to talk through each of these steps to help students set and attain goals for self-improvement.
+A strategy, outstnding educators use, is to talk through each of the steps to help students set and attain goals for self-improvement.
 While it seems simple.
-We must remember that many times students have been honing non-conventional behaviors for many years to gain control over their lives.
+We must remember many times students have been honing non-conventional behaviors for many years to gain control over their lives.
 As a result those behaviors have become a part of their intellectual, emotional, and biophysical physiology.
 This can create high resistance to change.
 It takes a calm, persistent, honest, and insightful educator in a risk-free, caring, collaborative environment to empower students to choose and achieve appropriate goals to meet their needs in positive ways.

 The first step is to interact to collect reliable information that identifies and explains the person's situation.
 By being a good listener and exhibiting a caring attitude a positive rapport is created with the student.
-Over time as positive interactions continually demonstrate a safe helping relationship the student will begin to trust that s/he can share accurate personal information.
+Over time as positive interactions continually demonstrate a safe helping relationship the student will begin to trust that they can share accurate personal information.